Mandan Theatre - 210 W Main St - aka "Chicago Place"

 Now featuring a complete kitchen and expresso and traditional bar, Mysteria Theater offered a live-entertainment and dinner theater shows to the Mandan-Bismarck area.

 In September 2011, the business and building was sold.
-Leveraging the Art Deco architectual style of the building, the restaurant's theme was changed to the Rouring 20s and the business renamed "Chicago Place".
+Leveraging the Art Deco architectual style of the building, the restaurant's and bar theme was changed to the Roaring 20s and the business renamed "Chicago Place".
+The bar operated until March 2012 until it closed.